owaits/ScreenMonkey.Help/reference/clipTypes/Song/SongClip.md

 ![](../../../images/image2.gif)
 # Song Clip

-Song Clips are used to present song lyrics on the screen as individual verses or sections.
+Song Clips are used to present song lyrics as individual verses or sections.
 This clip type includes a [song editor](SongEditor.md) to quickly enter the lyrics for the song you want to present and a [display editor](SongDisplay.md) to configure exactly how the lyrics appear.
 In playback you can quickly and easily select to the correct section of the song to display.

-You may search a folder containing lyrics to easily add a song from a local XML database of files or import songs and service plans from an online service such as [Planning Center](../planningCenter.md).
+You may [search a folder](SongSearch.md) containing lyrics to easily add a song from a local folder of XML files or import songs and service plans from an online service such as [Planning Center](../planningCenter.md).

 ## How to add a Song Clip
 To add a Song clip, click the desired slot and select the Song clip type.
 This will present the Song Edit dialog which will be empty.